DrDrZ95/ManusProject/docs/yarp_gateway_integration.md

 # AI-Agent YARP Gateway Integration

-This document outlines the integration of YARP (Yet Another Reverse Proxy) as a gateway mechanism within the `AgentWebApi` project, including a circuit breaker mechanism for enhanced resilience.
+This document outlines the integration of YARP (Yet Another Reverse Proxy) as a gateway mechanism within the `Agent.Api` project, including a circuit breaker mechanism for enhanced resilience.

 ## 1. Overview